DrPariah/Monster-Hunter/MH/README.md

 This section consists of monster carved crafting materials, armors and weapons.

 ### Materials
 Materials are essential in crafting `MH`-stuff, which are carved off directly from slained `MH` monsters as your rewards.
-With high survival skills, material gained rises gradually.
+Prioritize your survival skill before doing so.

 If you want to see some carve-able monster materials, go to the *Materials* folder.

 ### Armors
-* These are full armor sets that consists of helmet, mail, vambraces, tasset and greaves.
+* These are full armor sets that consists of five armor pieces: helmet, mail, vambraces, tasset and greaves.
 Some special armor bears different armor piece name.
 * They are made of carved monster materials with their crafting requirements.
 Some armors require a combination of two monster material to craft.

 Also notice that all of these armors are designed for blademaster hunters.